Meet the Directors of CBID

 Marc Weissburg, Co-Director - Professor, School of Biology

 Marc Weissburg received a PhD from the Department of Ecology and Evolutionary Biology at SUNY Stony Brook in 1990, received tenure at the Georgia Institute of Technology in 2003, and became co-Director of the Center for Biologically Inspired Design in 2005.
-He has a long standing interest in comparative and interdisciplinary approaches that lead to understanding animal solutions.
+He is a Brook Byers Institute of Sustainable Systems Professor.
+Dr. Weissburg has a long standing interest in comparative and interdisciplinary approaches that lead to understanding animal solutions.
 His research concerns the mechanisms of information acquisition for fluid mechanical and chemical signals by animals, and the consequences of perceptual abilities for populations and communities.
 This work merges sensory physiology, biology, ecology, fluid physics and chemistry.

 Dr. Weissburg has substantial collaborations with engineers and chemists to both understand the structure of natural signals, and use principles derived from biological sensing strategies to enhance sensing techniques in human built systems.
-Work in these areas has been funded by the Office of Naval Research, the Defense Advanced Research Project Agency, the NSF Office of Polar Programs, and NSF programs in Oceanography and Sensory Systems.
-He teaches comparative physiology, ecology, a laboratory in fluid mechanics of organisms, and is director of the Research Experience for Undergraduates summer program in Aquatic Chemical Ecology at GA Tech.
+He also has an active research program in using ecological network analysis to develop more sustainable manufacturing and human infrastructure systems.
+Work in these areas has been funded by the Office of Naval Research, the Defense Advanced Research Project Agency, the NSF Office of Polar Programs, and NSF programs in Oceanography and Sensory Systems and Sustainable Manufacturing.
+He teaches comparative physiology, ecology, and Bio-inspired design methodology.

-Bert Bras, Co-Director - Professor, George W. Woodruff School of Mechanical Engineering
+Bert Bras, Co-Director - Professor, School of Mechanical Engineering

 Dr. Bert Bras is a Professor at the George W. Woodruff School of Mechanical Engineering.
 He came to Georgia Tech in 1992 and started working on incorporating environmental issues into mechanical engineering.